talon-one/talon_go/docs/ManagementApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

 # **GetCampaignByAttributes**
-> InlineResponse2003 GetCampaignByAttributes(ctx, applicationId, optional)
+> InlineResponse2003 GetCampaignByAttributes(ctx, applicationId, body, optional)
 Get a list of all campaigns that match the given attributes

 Gets a list of all the campaigns that exactly match a set of attributes.